 – I’ve finally stopped running away from myself.
 Who else is there better to be?”

-Growing up, I realised that having trouble fitting in was, in fact, not a curse.
+Growing up, I realized that having trouble fitting in was, in fact, not a curse.
 Being an outsider gave me the space necessary to observe the world around me, as I was attempting to understand its people, struggling to decide which part I wanted to play, who I wanted to be.

-I have led many human rights campaigns to put my principles into practice.
-Along the way, I discovered that not being afraid of raising my voice would be my greatest asset in life.
+I have led many human rights campaigns to put my idealistic principles into practice.
+Along the way, I have discovered that not being afraid of raising my voice would be my greatest asset in life.

 I have allowed myself to step out of my comfort zone and question my own ideals.
 Along the way, I have become resilient and learnt to face challenges with a positive attitude.